 The Academy Trust takes all reasonable steps to ensure that there is appropriate access for all persons to all main areas of the Academy Trust's schools.
-The Academy Trust supports the recruitment and retention of staff and students that have disabilities and will, wherever possible ensure that any necessary support is provided.
+The Academy Trust supports the recruitment and retention of staff and students that have disabilities and will, wherever possible, ensure that any necessary support is provided.
+Of particular note during this financial year is a project to ensure better access for disabled staff and visitors to our Cypress Primary School Upper site by moving and reconfiguring the school office.